Skip to content

 Tags: qemu and lxc type tags are created automatically.
 All other tags (Proxmox tags, PIPAM config tags) are only included if they already exist in NetBox.

-Reconciler.Reconcile(ctx, diff) applies a DiffResult to DNS and IPAM:
+Reconciler.Reconcile(ctx, diff) applies a DiffResult to DNS and IPAM, in this order:

 • Added entries: ensure DNS records + IPAM VM